 - Act on the solution.
 Divide out responsibility amongst the members of the family.

 - Appoint someone to monitor the action.
-For less serious issues, children can be responsible monitors too.
+For less severe issues, children can be responsible for monitors too.

 - Evaluate the whole thing, and within a reasonable time, ask if the solution is working?
 If not, pick another one to try.

-- Talk about what you all learnt from the situation.
+- Talk about what you all learned from the situation.

 The solution always involves a mutual concern.
-It is good if both parties win, but if another one is too stubborn after all your effort, just step back and allow the other to act as per their wish.
-Remember, as time goes issues will be either solved or forgotten.
+It is okay if both parties win, but if another one is too stubborn after all your effort, just step back and allow the other to act as per their wish.
+Remember, as time goes, issues will be either solved or forgotten.

-Five fingers in our hand are not equal.
-So, it is obvious, the members in a family have different attitude and thoughts and perceptions.
+Five fingers in our hands are not equal.
+So, it is evident, the members in a family have different attitudes and thoughts and perceptions.
 You have to deference for other people’s point of view.
-Always be open minded to overcome conflicts in the family.
+Always be open-minded to overcome conflicts in the family.